According to the World Health Organization, 50 million people worldwide have epilepsy.

 “When treating epilepsy, we consider the factors that led to the seizures,” said Dr. Katana.

-In childhood epilepsy, some of the children outgrow the disease if they receive treatment.
+In childhood epilepsy, some children outgrow the disease if they receive treatment.

-If the cause of the seizure is a brain tumour, then the affected person has to undergo a brain surgery to remove the tumour.
+If the cause of the seizure is a brain tumor, then the affected person has to undergo brain surgery to remove the tumor.

 Prevention of Epilepsy

 Even though some cases of epilepsy are genetic and some are unknown, others are possible to prevent.